 Amsterdam events and festivals

 Almost every week a cultural event or festival is held in Amsterdam.
 Many of these Amsterdam events and festivals have a long tradition and are carefully conserved by the Dutch.
-But these typical Dutch festivities are also very nice for tourists, because a lot of them are held with an English-speaking public in mind.
+But these typical Dutch festivities are also very nice for tourists because most of them are held with an English-speaking visitors in mind.

 Spring Amsterdam events